Quick, easy ways to open an online store

 Benefits of selling online

 There are numerous benefits to selling online and building an e-commerce store versus having a storefront.
 First and foremost, there’s no expensive rent.
-You also don’t need permits and licensing, utilities, furnishings and decor, maintenance and cleaning, or staff to be onsite during operating hours.
+You also don’t need permits and licensing, utilities, furnishings, decor, maintenance, and cleaning, or staff to be onsite during operating hours.

 Another thing to consider is whether or not you ever plan on selling your business.
 With your own online store and its consumer database, you can command a higher sale price as potential buyers can step in and have immediate direct engagement with your consumers.